trallard/airflow-tutorial/source/index.rst

 Which means that you can use, remix and re-distribute so long attribution to the original author is maintained (Tania Allard).

+The logo used here was designed by Ashley McNamara for the Microsoft Developer Advocates team use.